fatemehm/Federated-Learning-IDS/README.md

 -
 # How to Run it:

-To run the Colab notebook code, you must first download dataset files and the notebook.
+To run the Colab notebook code, you must first download dataset files and two notebooks (DNN_FL_based_IDS.ipynb, Wustl_ECU_ICU_Centralized_Learning.ipynb).
 Then upload them on your Google collaborator ( in the same directory).